 A: Accrual Account balances represent the total Accumulated Contributions and Interest at any given time.
-Members may obtain their Accrual Account balance by contacting SLOCPT or by logging into our website at www.slopensiontrust.org from a work computer.
-Members can set up a user name and password by clicking on the link labeled “Request Account Access.”
-They will also receive in the mail an annual statement each January from SLOCPT that details their Accrual Account balance as of year end.
-Accrual Account balances do not determine retirement allowances.
+Members may obtain their Accrual Account balance by contacting SLOCPT.
+They will also receive via mail an annual statement each January that details their Accrual Account balance as of year end.
+Accrual Account balances do not determine retirement allowances - they are just a way of tracking employee contributions.
 If a member leaves employment prior to retirement, they will have the option of either taking a refund of their accumulated Accrual Account balance or (depending on eligibility) leaving their funds with SLOCPT and ultimately receiving a lifetime monthly allowance when eligible.

 Q: How is my retirement allowance determined?

 A: SLOCPT is a defined benefit plan.
 Retirement allowances are determined based on a formula contained in the Plan.
-In general, retirement allowances will be based on a retirement factor (determined by age at retirement), accumulated Pension Trust Service Credit (PTSC), and Final Compensation.
+In general, retirement allowances will be based on:

 Q: Who is the Board of Trustees?